enkiv2/ggc/README.md

 Bugs:

 * Recursive grammars are not possible, because the generated python code will generate all possible components immediately, whether or not they are used.
-* While commas may be escaped, braces cannot be escaped.